About This Chapter

 28. Grignard Reaction with Alcohol, Ketone & Aldehyde

-In this lesson we will learn about the Grignard reaction.
-We will see how the reaction occurs with ketones and aldehydes, and how water and alcohols prevent this reaction from occurring.
+In this lesson, we'll learn about the Grignard reaction.
+We'll see how the reaction occurs with ketones and aldehydes, as well as how water and alcohols prevent this reaction from occurring.

 29. Ketone Reactions

 In this lesson we will learn about ketones and the reactions they undergo, including addition reactions, reduction reactions, and substitution reactions.
 We will also learn the relationship between ketones and diabetes.

 Carboxylic acids can be found in many places, including your home.
 In this lesson we will look at some of the reactions that carboxylic acids can undergo and how they occur.

 In this lesson we will get a brief overview of amides and survey some of the more important reactions involving this very important organic functional group.